girlscript/winter-of-contributing/Web_Development/FrontEnd/Html_Anchor_img_tag.md

 <a href="https://www.GWOC'21.com" hreflang="en">W3Schools</a>
 ```

-4. ping : It actually Specifies the space-separated list of URLs and when the link is followed .
+4. ping : Specifies the space-separated list of URLs and when the link is followed .
 It post requests with the body ping and information will be sent by the browser in simple words it is used for tracking.
 ```
 <a href="https://www.GWOC'21.com/htm" ping="https://www.GWOC'21.com/trackpings">
 ```

-5. referrerpolicy : It actually specifies to referrer information to send with the hyperlink.
+5. referrerpolicy : It specifies to referrer information to send with the hyperlink.
 ```
 <a href="https://www.GWOC'21.com" referrerpolicy="origin">
 ```

-6. rel : It is actually used when we have to show the relation between the current document and linked document.
+6. rel : Used when we have to show the relation between the current document and linked document.
 ```
 <a rel="nofollow" href="http://www.linkheaven.com/">Delicious Food</a>
 ```

-7. target : It actually specifies where to open the document.
+7. target : It specifies where to open the document.
 ```
 <a href="https://www.GWOC'21.com" target="_blank"> Visit GirlScript Winter of contribution! </a>
 ```

-8. type : It actually specifies the media type of the linked document.
+8. type : Specifies the media type of the linked document.
 ```
 <a href="https://www.GWOC'21.com" type="text/htm"> GirlScript Winter of Contribution</a>
 ```